NewMasterDai/RocketLeagueAUTOBAKKES/README.md

 You can edit the icon/name of the shortcut to your liking.

 P.S.
-If you don't know how to do this just search it on Youtube, it's really not that complicated
+If you're having trouble with the "Optional" steps, refer to this documentation https://www.wikihow.com/Create-a-Desktop-Shortcut